Redundancy Advice for Employees

 Your employer can legally make redundancies for the following reasons:

-However, there are a number of circumstances in which a redundancy may be considered to be automatically unfair if they are used as reasons for losing your job:
+However, there are a number of circumstances in which a redundancy may be considered to be unfair.
+If you believe that any of the following were related to your redundancy or termination, you should consult a solicitor about your rights:

 What are my redundancy rights?

-If you are an employee who has been made redundant, or if you are currently going through this process, your redundancy rights mean you could be eligible to receive:
+If you are an employee who has been made redundant, or if you are currently going through the redundancy process, your rights mean you could be eligible to receive:

 It is essential that, when selecting you for redundancy, your employer made the decision fairly.
-This means taking into account your length of service, disciplinary record, as well as your skills and experience.
+This means taking into account your length of service and disciplinary record, as well as your skills and experience.
+Your redundancy rights include the right to not face discrimination when these decisions are made.

-How much redundancy pay am I entitled to?
+How much statutory redundancy pay am I entitled to?

 In most circumstances, you are entitled to redundancy pay if you have been with your current employer for two years or more, with a length of service capped at 20 years.